KHUD: Rock (1970–1983)

 KWFM had a progressive rock format in its early years, which over time shifted to a more mass-appeal album rock sound.
 It was an affiliate of the ABC FM Network.

 Adult Contemporary (1983–1989)

 In 1983, KWFM flipped to adult contemporary under the "Lite Rock" branding.

 Oldies (1989–2001)

-In 1989, KWFM began broadcasting an oldies format known as "Cool FM."
-The station played hits from the 1950s, 60s and early 70s.
+In 1989, KWFM began broadcasting an oldies format known as "Cool FM".
+The station played hits from the 1950s, 1960s and early 1970s.
 However during the 1990s, all of its 1950s titles were removed and the station began adding more 1970s songs.

 Country (2001–2003)

 In 2001, KWFM was acquired by Clear Channel Communications, the forerunner to today's iHeartMedia.
-On April 2, 2001, KWFM and its oldies music moved to the 97.1 frequency and eventually to 1330 AM.
-(That station is now silent).
+On April 2, 2001, KWFM and its oldies music moved to the 97.1 frequency.

-Cumulus Media-owned 99.5 KIIM was consistently Tucson's top rated station, airing a country music format.
+KIIM-FM was consistently Tucson's top rated station, airing a country music format.
 Clear Channel wanted a full-power FM station to compete with KIIM.
 A new country station, KOYT "92.9 Coyote Country", was launched on 92.9.